HL7/cqf-measures/input/pages/measure-terminology-service.md

 2. SHALL Represent computable ValueSet information, as specified by the [CQFMComputableValueSet](StructureDefinition-computable-valueset-cqfm.html) profile, which specifies the definition of a value set using established extensions, or with the `compose` element, including in particular the ability to use the `inactive` element of the `include` to indicate that a specific code is inactive in the code system but should still be included in the expansion.

+3. For hosted content, the [data-absent-reason](https://hl7.org/fhir/extension-data-absent-reason.html) extension with a value of [unknown](https://hl7.org/fhir/codesystem-data-absent-reason.html#data-absent-reason-unknown) MAY be used to satisfy required cardinality constraints of the ShareableValueSet and PublishableValueSet profiles when an element is not present in the source of truth for the content.

-3. ValueSet resources returned by the repository SHALL use the meta.profile element to indicate which profiles the ValueSet resource conforms to, Shareable, Publishable, Computable, Executable.
+4. ValueSet resources returned by the repository SHALL use the meta.profile element to indicate which profiles the ValueSet resource conforms to, Shareable, Publishable, Computable, Executable.

-4. SHALL Represent executable ValueSet information, as specified by the [CQFMExecutableValueSet](StructureDefinition-executable-valueset-cqfm.html) profile, which specifies the complete content of a value set using the `expansion` element, including inactive codes specified in the compose.
+5. SHALL Represent executable ValueSet information, as specified by the [CQFMExecutableValueSet](StructureDefinition-executable-valueset-cqfm.html) profile, which specifies the complete content of a value set using the `expansion` element, including inactive codes specified in the compose.

-5. For published ValueSets, SHALL represent publishable ValueSet information, as specified by the [CQFMPublishableValueSet](StructureDefinition-publishable-valueset-cqfm.html) profile.
+6. For published ValueSets, SHALL represent publishable ValueSet information, as specified by the [CQFMPublishableValueSet](StructureDefinition-publishable-valueset-cqfm.html) profile.

-6. SHALL support ValueSet read, by the server-defined id for the ValueSet
+7. SHALL support ValueSet read, by the server-defined id for the ValueSet

-7. SHALL support ValueSet searches by:
+8. SHALL support ValueSet searches by:
     1. url: Returning all versions of the valueset matching that url
     2. version: Returning the valueset matching that version (can appear only in combination with a url search)
     3. identifier: Returning any valueset matching the identifier